johndharrison/RSauceLabs/README.md

 SauceLabs username: seleniumPipes
 ```

-By default the function looks for the username and password for SauceLabs authentication as environmentvariables "SLUSER" and "SLPASS" respectively.
+By default the function looks for the username and password for SauceLabs authentication as environment variables "SLUSER" and "SLPASS" respectively.
 Using the account credentials other functions can be called:

 ```
 myJobs <- getJobs(SLAccount, limit = 2, getFullJobs = TRUE)